Tips to organise your keys

-This project came from Sugru user Roxi, she says 'I use this pan to cook wheat paste, which requires constant stirring.
+This project came from Sugru user Roxi, she says 'I cook wheat pasta in this pan, which requires constant stirring.
 The handle gets hot as I hold it, so I used Sugru to heatproof it.'

-Some of the best finds don't cost a penny - collect driftwood or woodland sticks and make DIY hooks!
+Some of the best finds don't cost a penny - collect driftwood or woodland sticks and check out our guide: Make DIY hooks from twigs and Sugru.
 Great for hanging up kitchenware, coats, or even jewellery.